zijun-zhao/deeplearning.ai/COMS4111/Lecture8_ModuleII.md

 ![Image of Yaktocat](https://github.com/zijun-zhao/fishLearning/blob/master/COMS4111/imgs/typical2.jpg)
 * **SQL injection** is one of the most common security penetration
 * The solution is about programming and it is the primary vulnerability that happens because things are in database.

+14. In some compiled programing languages, you can have SQL STATEMENT inside the programming.

+15. Object-Relational Mapping
+1:19:54